 What to Wear at a Funeral in Summer

-While lighter colours are acceptable, notably khaki slacks, it is advisable to wear a darker dress or polo shirt as this helps keep the outfit's tone sombre and may help hide any sweat from the heat.
+Although it is acceptable to wear lighter colours, such as khaki slacks, it is recommended that you wear a darker dress or polo shirt instead because this helps keep the tone of the outfit serious and may help hide any sweat that may be caused by the heat.

 What to Wear at a Funeral in Winter

-For women, you will never go wrong with a classic wool coat in dark or moderate colours.
+When it comes to outerwear for women, you can never go wrong with a timeless wool coat in a dark or subdued colour.

-For men, this is why it is essential to have a good-quality black wool coat—Accessorise with a dark scarf and warm gloves.
+Because of this, it is essential for men to have a high-quality black wool coat; additionally, they should accessorise with a dark scarf and warm gloves.